vivanov-dp/taskslib/docs/Build.md

 - Make sure you have CMake version 3.10 or newer installed

-- Clone or download the repo, use the master branch.
+- Clone or download the repo, feel free to use the master branch or any release.
+If using the master it is recommended to checkout a specific commit by it's ID, rather than to rely on the latest version, because backward incompatible changes may be introduced at any time.
 Use shallow copy (depth=1) if you only intend to use the library and not to participate in the development.

 - Run CMake.
 By convention we put the output of CMake in the build subdirectory, so you need to